Whew! The world is a very different place from 2019, and that’s great news for artists and the art ecosystem.

 For the wider world of potential art collectors, at present NFTs are getting lots of press in a way that traditional art forms are not, so there’s increased awareness of contemporary artists overall.

-Owning an art collection is becoming much easier to manage with apps for art collecting that handle much of the “work” required to maintain an art collection: documentation, location tracking, loan tracking, estate planning, etc.
+Owning an art collection is becoming much easier to manage with apps for art collecting like EtChster’s art collection management software that handles much of the “work” required to maintain an art collection: documentation, location tracking, loan tracking, estate planning, etc.

 A Growing Ecosystem